IamCOD3X/ModuleManager/README.md

 Also check the app version released by the Neternel Team <br>
 [NetErnel Addon](https://github.com/Neternels/AddonApp.git)

-Also Thankyou @Neternel for the source code.
+Thankyou [Neternel](https://github.com/Neternels) for the source code.